Vrolijk/OSDD/netcat-diode.md

 - should send every message/file/object as a separate session (to prevent the tunnel to terminate when one session fails)
 - should be able to run as an application or a service
 - could be able to run a speed optimization to determine optiomal speed and settings
+- could prevent packet loss as described in ref [^3]

 <b>Receiver</b>
 - should run constantly waiting for input from a sender like a NETCAT tunnel [^1]